 Named after Radford University's previous school seal, The Beehive is published each year.
 The Beehive is the product of a team of hard-working photographers, editors, writers and designers and captures year after year of Radford University memories.

 Radford's literary and arts magazine, Exit 109, features the talents of student artists, writers and photographers.
 Exit 109 is published each spring and is distributed free on campus.
 Exit 109 holds premiere parties for every new issues, and also hosts poetry readings several times per year, which showcase student-created works of poetry, literature and sometimes music.

 The Student Media Advertising Group,or SMADS, provides advertising sales and advertising design services for all the student media, and helps manage the business side of these revenue-generating organizations.

-ROC TV ("Radford on Camera"), broadcast weekly on Radford University's Reslife channel, features student comedy, news and commentary, and other programming.
+ROC TV ("Radford on Camera"), broadcast on Radford University's Reslife channel and on YouTube, features student comedy, news and commentary, and other programming.
 ROC is entirely written, produced, performed, taped, edited and aired by Radford students.

 Radford's weekly online magazine, Whim, features articles and graphics related to life both on campus and off, including technology, entertainment, cartoons, sports and editorials - from the practical to the outrageous.
 Whim also offers an online forum for student feedback.

 Radio Free Radford is Radford University’s official internet radio station.
 We are student run, student staffed, and student programmed.
 We offer a wide variety of music and student produced programming for your listening enjoyment.
 Anyone can be a DJ for RFR!
 No experience necessary!
 We’ll teach you everything you need to know.
 Contact Radio Free Radford